 Our Student Funding Advisors offer confidential and impartial advice about your funding options.

-Vicki specialises in exercise rehabilitation and has worked with diverse groups including adolescents, sports people, disabled and fire service personnel.
-She currently leads the physical performance services for the FA Women's High Performance Centre.
+Vicki specialises in exercise rehabilitation and has worked with diverse groups including adolescents, sports people, disabled athletes, fire service personnel and sarcoma patients.

 Discover Uni collects data about university courses in the UK.
 All universities publish Discover Uni data on their online course pages enabling you to compare similar courses at different universities.